ericbarch/dockuwiki/README.md

 ### But what is it?
 A self installing instance of the venerable [dokuwiki](https://dokuwiki.org) that backs itself up to a git repo every hour.
 All wrapped up in a docker image (sorry, bow not included).
+Blog post with details [here](https://tmblr.co/Z_xe3t2FQwujf).

 ### But why is it?